qmshan/DataEngineering_Challenge/README.md

 ## Design

-This program is develeloped following object-oriented design, and each features is wrapped as a indepdent service classes.
-When program running, each line of data stream will firstly be parsered to a log data structure.
+This program is develeloped following object-oriented design, and each feature is wrapped as an indepdent service class.
+When program runs, each line of data stream will first be parsed into a log data structure.
 Next, this log structure is processed by four classes to achieve different features.
-Finally each service classes will output result seperatly.
+Finally each service class will output result individually.